Film installation, 60′, loop

 2024-2025

-The first movement serves as a ten-minute prologue—a visual score that navigates European museum collections, signaling how capitalism was not only glorified in the paintings of the “Dutch Golden Age” but also how the violence underpinning this period was concealed in plain sight.
+The first movement serves as a prologue—a visual score that navigates European museum collections, signaling how capitalism was not only glorified in the paintings of the “Dutch Golden Age” but also how the violence underpinning this period was concealed in plain sight.
+Here, the origins of modern capitalism intersect with the violent history of collecting.
+The rhythm, repetition, and close-ups serve as reminders that we are, in fact, witnessing a crime scene.

 The second movement transitions into a live performance captured on 16mm film, featuring Dutch-Indonesian tap dancer Marije Nie and Croatian musicians Alen and Nenad Sinkauz.
 Their rhythmic exchange blends movement, sound, and speech, creating a dynamic interplay that highlights the dual nature of tap dancing as both a means of self-expression and an act of protest.
 The performer’s voice draws from the writings of Dubravka Ugrešić (1949–2023), who defied nationalist narratives in the wake of the Yugoslav Wars, leading to her exile in Amsterdam in 1993.
 The language during this section is guttural, beginning with a deep frustration toward a system that consumes us alive ‘like rats.’
 From (micro)aggressions to genocide, from mass killings to capitalistic systems of oppression, the narrator’s voice booms with a warning.